ArifAA14/Next-Stripe/README.md

 3. Customize your front end and storefront as required, add features or remove them.

-// Proper documentation will be added soon!
+Indepth documentation will be added soon!